 You can get to the port / jetty by either taking a couple of local buses, a train then a taxi via Arau or a direct taxi from Padang Besar to Kuala Perlis Jetty.

-If you are arriving at Padang Besar Railway Station in Malaysia by train, the easiest option is to continue you journey by cheap commuter train (Komuter) to Arau.
+If you are arriving at Padang Besar Railway Station in Malaysia by train, the easiest option is to continue your journey by cheap commuter train (Komuter) to Arau.

 KTM Komuter trains leave P. Besar every one or two hours and take just under twenty minutes to get to Arau Railway Station.

 Tickets for these services are very cheap, costing just 3.20 MYR to Arau.

 The next part of the journey you will have to do by taxi or take a couple of local cheap buses.

-The distance from Arau to the Kuala Perlis Jetty is 18 Kilometres and a taxi will cost about 26 MYR.
+The distance from Arau to the Kuala Perlis Jetty is around 18 kilometres and a taxi will cost about 26 MYR.

 There are many waiting taxis at the station (on the right-hand side as you exit) and a fares board listing all taxi prices is posted just outside the main entrance of the station - so check that before talking to the taxi drivers.

 If you want the cheapest way to get from Padang Besar to Langkawi, the bus is the way to travel.

-It is certainly not the quickest way, but for less then 10 MYR, you can be at the jetty in Kuala Perlis.
+It is certainly not the quickest way, but for less than 10 MYR, you can be at the jetty in Kuala Perlis.

 The first part of the journey is to take a bus from Padang Besar to Kangar (around 35 kilometres to the south).

 From Kangar, you can then take another short 11 kilometre bus ride to the jetty.

 The bus stop in Padang Besar Malaysia is just a couple of minutes walk south of the main land border crossing (it is just a small shack with four poles and a tin roof on your left-hand side as you walk down the hill).

 The quickest way to get to the ferry jetty is to take a taxi.

 A taxi is certainly not the cheapest way to travel, but if there are a few of you, it can be quite a good option.